srivassumit/Gitbot/README.md

 - Users can provide a list of users for whom the notification must be triggered.
   - The way to add the user list is to set up a config variable `USER_LIST` in the Heroku Config Vars section.
 - [`In Future`] Users can provide a list of actions to subscribe to.
-If this is not provided, then all actions are subscribed: `[opened, closed, reopened, edited, assigned, unassigned, review requested, review request removed, labeled, unlabeled, synchronized]`
+If this is not provided, then all actions are subscribed: `[assigned, unassigned, review_requested, review_request_removed, labeled, unlabeled, opened, edited, closed, reopened]`
 > *Note*:  Subscription list feature is not supported yet.